 Japanese Akita puppies

-For serious inquiries, please read below, then fill out our puppy questionnaire.
+For serious inquiries on a future litter, please read the adoption information below, then fill out our puppy questionnaire.
 Please note that all fields must be filled out to be considered.

 Interested in adopting a Japanese Akita puppy from us?
 Please read the following:

 Japanese Akita puppies are a rare breed in Canada and the U.S. Acquiring one of our puppies may require a waiting period of several months or longer.

 Waiting list: We are selective and work with a waiting list for our puppies.
 We plan and build our official list a few months prior to the expected litter.
 Depending on the number of accepted applicants on the list, potential owners may have to wait until the next litter.
+To get on the waiting list, please read "puppy process", right below.

 Choice of puppies: We make the puppy placement decisions based on compatibility between puppy and family, keeping your preferences in mind.

 Our commitment is first and foremost to our puppies.
 We plan our litters with great care and are committed to health, temperament and structure.
 Our puppies are raised in our home, not in a kennel situation.
 Our adult dogs also live in our home.